 For me, the first step was setting up my Personal Capital account and beginning to track my net worth.
 Personal Capital lets you set annual retirement spending targets and savings goals, then determines what age it expects you will be able to retire.
 I love logging in every couple months and seeing my retirement savings progress for the year.
 The retirement planner is also excellent, particularly the ability to customize income and spending events.
 When I am toying with different retirement ages and savings levels, I always pop into the retirement planner to see how it impacts our goals.

 - Mr. Money Mustache – Possibly the most popular FI/RE blog on the web, MMM retired in his 30s and has created a cult-like following of other frugal families and FI/RE pursuers.
-Be sure to join his forum if you want to be surrounded with other like minded thinkers!
+Be sure to join his forum if you want to be surrounded by other like-minded thinkers!

 - Mad FIentist – Looking at the science of financial independence, the Mad FIentist helps simplify tax codes and investment strategies to make sure you are set up in the best possible way for retirement.
 He also has a great FI spreadsheet for tracking FI/RE progress!